 Divorce is not easy on anyone, but extra care should be taken to ensure that children know that both parents love them.
 They should feel safe to talk about their feelings regarding the divorce and new living arrangements without fear of anger from their parents.

 Where this often gets complicated is when a child asks questions about why the divorce happened.
 The best answer to this depends on the child’s age and level of emotional development; but, no child needs to know the full details of any divorce.

 Post-divorce, many parents have the urge to try to get information about the ex-spouse from the child.
-This is extremely inappropriate, except in situations where the child might be at risk for abuse.
-Parents need to maintain a mature outlook and realize that the child should not ever be prompted to "pick sides”.
+It is highly inappropriate, except in situations where the child might be at risk for abuse.
+Parents need to maintain a mature outlook and realize that the child should not ever be pressured to "pick sides."

 As you can imagine, the less struggle there is over issues pertaining to the children, and the less the children are aware of the strife between the parents, the better off they are.

-Some contested divorces even require children to take the stand against one of their parents.
+Some contested divorces even require children to testify in court against one of their parents.
 Except in the most extreme cases where abuse is suspected, this has a detrimental impact on the child.

 Another reason an uncontested divorce is better for children is that it is always less expensive.
-Court fees, lawyer fees, lost time, transportation, babysitting, etc. all add up to a LOT of money.
+Court fees, lawyer fees, lost time, transportation, babysitting, etc., all add up to a LOT of money.